 Surprisingly gritty, engaging western-comedy — it’s The African Queen (or Heaven Knows Mr. Allison) with Spaghetti Western sensibilities.

-Two Mules for Sister Sara is the second of the five films Clint Eastwood made with director Don Siegel.
+Two Mules for Sister Sara was the second of five films Clint Eastwood made with director Don Siegel.
 Interestingly, the screenplay by Albert Maltz was based on an old script written by western icon Budd Boetticher (The Tall T, Decision at Sundown, Buchanan Rides Alone, etc.).
 Anyhow, this is a really fun, crafty western blessed with sardonic humor and plenty of suspense.

 Eastwood plays the quintessential anti-hero.
 His character’s motivations for helping the nun aren’t as altruistic as they appear to be at first glance — the mercenary simply has the hots for the religious woman!
 The cynical gunfighter-for-hire has no qualms about shooting people in the back either.
-It shows you how much westerns had changed since Stagecoach, Red River, High Noon, Shane, etc.
+It shows you how much westerns have changed since Stagecoach, Red River, High Noon, Shane, etc.

 Eastwood is very funny here.
 He handles the dry humor with ease.
 Eastwood also has wonderful chemistry with Shirley MacLaine.
 She is one of Eastwood’s strongest co-stars.
 There is something irresistible about seeing these two tough actors interact together.